ydario/Cura-3w-Writer-XYZ/README.md

 # XYZWriter
-Cura Plugin to save directly to 3w format for XYZPrinting machines.
+Cura Plugin to save directly to 3w format for XYZ Da Vinc Jr. 1.0 machines.

 ## Support
 Tested on the Da Vinci Jr. with Cura 2.3.1. `by gkotas`